thoutbeckers/kotlin-mpp-example/README.md

 ## Android

-The application can be built and executed on a device or emulator using Android Studio (tested with 3.2).
+The application can be built and executed on a device or emulator using Android Studio (tested with 3.2.1).

-One can also compile the application and run tests from the command line:
+You can also compile the application and run tests from the command line:

 ```bash
 ./gradlew :mpp:build